sanukerinc/meteor-assist/README.md

-# meteor-assist package
+# meteor-assist-sanuker package

-Create meteor (html) / (js, coffee) / (css, less) files with ease
+Create meteor (html) / (js, coffee) / (css, less, scss) files with ease Updated with support to SASS files generation.
+Also added onCreated snippet to js file generated.

-This package is replaced with a new more feature rich package [Template Generator](https://atom.io/packages/template-generator)
+Created with Love by Sanuker Inc. Limited